feirutkey/SkaterXL-on-Keyboard/README.md

 ### Prerequisites + Installation

-reWASD - The latest build is on their website, you can follow up by [this link](https://www.rewasd.com/) (just to remember, im not affiliated with them or any software)
+**reWASD** - The latest build is on their website, you can follow up by [this link](https://www.rewasd.com/) (just to remember, im not affiliated with them or any software)

 ## Installing

-Install reWASD and restart your pc, so the driver will load up and get the virtual mapping working properly.
+**Install reWASD and restart your pc**, so the driver will load up and get the virtual mapping working properly.
 After that, don't open it, yet!

 ## Using the Config